The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Discussion

 Fig.~\ref{fig:vr-sim} shows the simulated projected $v$-$r$ angle distribution of wide tertiaries with different mutual inclinations relative to the inner edge-on eclipsing binaries.
 The simulation considers random tertiary orientation (except for the given mutual inclinations) and samples the orbital phase uniformly in time, with an assumed thermal eccentricity distribution for tertiaries.
 The code is available on GitHub \footnote{https://github.com/HC-Hwang/Eccentricity-of-wide-binaries}.

 The black dashed line in Fig.~\ref{fig:vr-sim} represents the case where all tertiaries have single-valued mutual inclinations $i_m=39.2^\circ$, which is the critical angle in the Kozai-Lidov mechanism.
 The $v$-$r$ angle distribution is relatively flat between $45^\circ$ and $135^\circ$, and has some deficit below $45^\circ$ and above $135^\circ$ due to the lack of co-planar systems.
 The red dashed line shows the $v$-$r$ angle distribution where the mutual inclinations are sampled from the eclipse timing measurements of \cite{Borkovits2016}.
 Due to the high fraction of co-planar triples ($\sim50$\% of their triples have $i_m<15^\circ$) in their sample, its $v$-$r$ angle distribution strongly peaks around $0^\circ$ and $180^\circ$.
 The peaks close to $0^\circ$ and $180^\circ$ are the consequence of edge-on tertiary orbits and are weakly dependent on the assumed eccentricity distribution.
 The tertiaries in \cite{Borkovits2016} have orbital periods $\sim 2000$\,days (separations $\sim4$\,AU), thus probing a very different tertiary separation range than our wide tertiaries.
 The eccentricity distribution of their tertiaries is flatter with a peak at $e\sim0.3$, also different from the thermal eccentricity distribution for tertiaries at $\sim10^3$\,AU (Fig.~\ref{fig:alpha}).
-The K-S tests suggest that the observed $v$-$r$ distribution is significantly different from the two simulated distributions, with $p$-values $<10^{-4}$.
+The K-S test suggests that the observed $v$-$r$ angle distribution is significantly different from the simulated distribution based on \cite{Borkovits2016} (red dashed line), with a $p$-value $<10^{-7}$.
+The difference between the observed $v$-$r$ distribution and the one from $i_m=39.2^\circ$ (black dashed line) is marginally significant, with a $p$-value of 0.019 from the K-S test.

 The lack of the peaks around $0^\circ$ and $180^\circ$ in the observed $v$-$r$ angle distribution (blue) in Fig.~\ref{fig:vr-sim} suggests that the orbits of the wide tertiaries do not preferentially align with their inner eclipsing binaries.
 Furthermore, as discussed in Sec.~\ref{sec:vr}, the wide tertiaries are consistent with isotropic orientations relative to inner binaries.
 Therefore, these results suggest that the orientations of tertiaries are more co-planar at tertiary separations of a few AU \citep{Borkovits2016}, and change to isotropic at $\sim10^3$\,AU.